ethz-asl/TULIP/README.md

 # TULIP: Transformer for Upsampling of LiDAR Point Clouds
-This is an official implementation of the paper [TULIP: Transformer for Upsampling of LiDAR Point Clouds](https://arxiv.org/abs/2312.06733): A framework for LiDAR upsampling using Swin Transformer (accepted for publication at CVPR2024)
+This is an official implementation of the paper [TULIP: Transformer for Upsampling of LiDAR Point Clouds](https://arxiv.org/abs/2312.06733): A framework for LiDAR upsampling using Swin Transformer (CVPR2024)
 ## Demo
 The visualization is done by sampling a time-series subset from the test split
 | KITTI                     |DurLAR                                                  |CARLA               |